UsDAnDreS/CFB-Reference/README.md

 # CFB-Reference

-## Works with data from https://www.sports-reference.com/cfb/
-## Code that allows to quickly obtain
+File "Football.Functions.R" contains specialized functions to:
-## - certain statistics and rankings for a specified player or school
+- extract various statistics and rankings for particular players and schools
-## - certain plots (including simple 2D plots, plus 2 and 3D PCA)
+- provide various graphics (including simple 2D plots of statistics, and 2D-3D PCA plots).

+It works with data from https://www.sports-reference.com/cfb/.

+All the .csv files were obtained from pages of https://www.sports-reference.com/cfb/.
+For example:
+-